blsmxiu47/circb/README.md

 circb (or "C IRC blsmxiu") is nothing yet.
 It will implement the IRC Protocol, or at least some important subset of it.

-For a more pleasant user experience and robust IRC, please see [TKTK](have not developed this yet), which is an IRC built in ??Rust, ??Zig, not sure yet. circb was originally a way for me to get my feet wet (again) with the C langauge after job hunting and trying to appease the Javascript/frontend framework gods.
+For a more pleasant user experience and robust IRC, please see [TKTK](have not developed this yet), which is an IRC built in ??Go, ??Rust, ??Zig, not sure yet; guessing my prefs will change over time. circb was originally a way for me to get my feet wet (again) with the C langauge after job hunting and trying to appease the Javascript/frontend framework gods.

 ## While in development